Defuera/ah-flutter-assignment/README.md

 #### Notice:
-- I use either/option here along with my own extensions, cause I think it's a nice approach and I want to share it with you :)
+- Usage of either/option along with my own extensions, I find it quite a clear and concise approach for  error propagation:)
-- Unit test ✓
+- Unit tests ✓
-- Local data source is not practivally used, but it's to show off repo pattern.
-It's also tested, so can be quickly brought to live.
+- Local data source not practically used, rather implement to present power of repository pattern.
 - I didn't use @freezed in this project, but u can see I am somewhat accustomed to it.
-Do

 #### Known flows:
 - Using one model between Network and Domain layers 😱